robstoll/atrium/misc/kdoc/packages.md

 # Package ch.tutteli.atrium.logic.utils
 Contains inter alia the `mapArgument` function next to other helper functions such as `nullable` and co.

-# Package ch.tutteli.atrium.logic.kotlin_1_3
-Contains all the assertion interfaces for the Kotlin 1.3 extension (e.g. `ResultAssertions`).

-# Package ch.tutteli.atrium.logic.kotlin_1_3.impl
-Contains (default) implementations of the assertion interfaces defined in `ch.tutteli.atrium.logic.kotlin_1_3`.

-# Package ch.tutteli.atrium.translations
-Contains `Translatable`s.

 # Package ch.tutteli.atrium.api.verbs
-Contains the out-of-the-box expectation verb `expect`.
+Contains the out-of-the-box expectation verb `expect` and `expectGrouped`.